LED bulbs use 75% less energy than incandescent bulbs — DOE

 ENERGY STAR products have saved Americans $500 billion on energy bills

-EnergyBS Team
+EnergyBS Editorial Team

 Updated: Apr 02, 2026

-3 min read
+5 min read

 The End of Centralized Dependence: Why 2026 is the Year of the Island

-Here's the thing: For eighty years, the North American energy model was simple—big power plants, long wires, and one-way flow.
+Here's the practical issue: For eighty years, the North American energy model was simple—big power plants, long wires, and one-way flow.
 But in 2026, that model has reached its thermal and financial limit.
 With the "Hormuz Fuel Shock" of March doubling utility rates in some provinces, the concept of "Microgrid Living" has moved from a prepper niche to a mainstream survival strategy.

 🏛️ 1.
 From Isolated Batteries to Neighborhood Clusters